 [T]he legislature is presumed to respect the values and principles enshrined in international law, both customary and conventional.
 These constitute a part of the legal context in which legislation is enacted and read.
-In so far as possible, therefore, interpretations that reflect these values and principles are preferred.
-26
+In so far as possible, therefore, interpretations that reflect these values and principles are preferred (Baker v.
+Canada, 1999).